MoneyXprt/MoneyXprtWaitlist/replit.md

 MoneyXprt is a modern, production-ready Next.js web application serving as an AI-powered financial co-pilot for high-income earners.
 The application features a complete waitlist system, user authentication, an AI chat interface powered by OpenAI GPT-4, and a secure dashboard for personalized financial advice.
 Built with Next.js 14 App Router, Supabase for authentication and database, and styled with Tailwind CSS and shadcn/ui components.

-**Recent Update**: Finalized production-ready application with complete feature set including Stripe subscription payments ($9/month), comprehensive shadcn/ui component integration, profile management system, error boundaries, SEO optimization, and deployment preparation.
-Added logout functionality, profile editing page, comprehensive error handling, and detailed deployment documentation.
-Application now ready for Vercel deployment with proper environment variable configuration and production-grade security measures.
+**Recent Update**: Optimized Supabase client architecture with cleaner function-based approach (`sbAdmin()` and `sbBrowser()`), updated environment variable configuration with comprehensive .env.example, and resolved all TypeScript errors in API routes.
+Application fully production-ready with proper Supabase integration, error-free OpenAI API endpoints, and complete deployment documentation.
+Ready for Vercel deployment with optimized client separation and session management.

 ## User Preferences